 The analysis begins with an estimate of the initial economic input associated with project expenditures on capital investment and operations in the regional economy.
 These initial inputs are referred to as the direct effect.
 Next, the I/O model quantifies the impacts associated with the multiplier effects that result from that initial economic input.
 Multiplier effects include indirect or induced effects.
-Indirect effects represent economic impacts on suppliers while induced effects represent economic impacts on household income and spending.
-In this report, direct, indirect, and induced effects are defined as follows:
+Indirect effects represent economic impacts on suppliers while induced effects represent economic impacts on suppliers while induced effects, and induced effects are defined as follows: